samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/attention/2025-03-14-attention-overview.md

 ### Version 2 : Using nn.Linear to initialize the weight matrices for query, key and value.
 This makes the training stabler.

 1. The random seeds are chosen by the linear neural network
 2. Also Q, K, V are just nn.Linear(din, dout, bias=false).
 This computes the output layer of the nn in a way it does the sum of products anyways.
-So, matrix multiplication is not done explicitly but nn.Linear() is used to determine Q, K, V matrices.
+So, matrix multiplication is not done explicitly but **$nn.Linear()$** is used to determine Q, K, V matrices.
+3. Here ***linear neural network*** means that output is a linear combination of the input.
+The output is a weighted sum of the inputs.
+The weights are the parameters of the linear layer, and they are learned during training.
+The bias term is also a parameter that is learned during training.
+The output is computed as follows:
+    **$output = (W \cdot input + b)$** where W is the weight matrix and b is the bias vector.
+4. Here the **non-linear** layer of the neural network is not used.
+That is implemente by passing the output of the linear layer into the **activation function**.

 ```python
 class SelfAttention_v2(nn.Module):